Inertial+ aids street imaging company

 With the Inertial+2 system on board the vehicle, XLview captured some 16,000 images during the tests in Spain.
 The system can be set to trigger all four cameras at regular distances.
 The Inertial+2 can generate an output including measurements of position and orientation when the camera is triggered which is essential for accurately geo-referencing objects from the images.

 “We had a great experience with the Inertial+ in Madrid and Aranjuez”, explained Germán González Garrido, co-founder of the street imaging service Fotocalle.
 With the Inertial+2 it is possible to achieve continuous and reliable position measurements even in downtown urban canyons where the GPS receiver alone used to struggle.
 With an additional odometer input, the drift rates can be kept to a minimum even in extremely challenging inner city conditions.
 The highly accurate orientation measurements provided by the Inertial+2 are essential for geo-referencing the cameras.

 Utilising an array of state-of-the-art equipment including four cameras for 360° panoramic views, a high accuracy GPS receiver and a high precision OxTS Inertial navigation system, Fotocalle is set to provide leading street imaging technology for a great variety of new, cutting-edge applications.

-For more information about the Inertial+2 products click here…
+For more information about the latest OxTS INS products click here.

 Images: Courtesy of XLview